 The failings of a few don’t make everyone corrupt.

-So get over yourself and get rid of this old-fashioned attitude.
+So get rid of this old-fashioned attitude.

 Lesson #2: Forget telling both sides of the story

 Journalists are supposed to get both sides of the story.
 This means you use a lot of phrases like “on the other hand …” or “but some critics say…” designed to inject the opposite point of view.

 It doesn’t matter if the first side of the story presents research on global heating from 98% of the world’s climate scientists.
 You may still have to the cover “the other side.”

 In a white paper, there’s only one side of the story: your client’s.

 We could say that in a problem/solution white paper, the other side of the story covers every previous attempt to solve the same problem, and the failings of each attempt.